 Do not give them any positive reinforcement

-Avoid providing your dog with the positive reinforcement when it licks your feet.
+Avoid providing your dog with positive reinforcement when it licks your feet.
 The positive reinforcement need not necessarily be some treat or petting.
-Your giggling or laughing when it licks your dog can also view you as a positive reinforcement.
+Your giggling or laughing when it licks your dog can also be viewed as a positive reinforcement.
 Avoid it and ignore your dog when it licks you.
 Dogs will often understand the signal gradually and should stop licking.

 The dog will not lick your feet if it is preoccupied with something else.
 Every time they attempt to lick your feet, distract them by directing them to a toy that they can keep their mouth busy with.